BraveCaperCat2/prosperousuniverse-docs/content/wiki/packages-factions/_index.md

 Constructors know their way around building parts, from basic structural elements to complex engineering materials.

 __Long description__
 You and your fellow constructors will be the key element to expanding existing bases or establishing new ones.
-Your output materials, mostly polyethylene and different building parts, will go toward the construction of your and your clients' buildings.
+Your output materials, mostly polyethylene and different building parts, will go toward the construction of you and your clients' buildings.

 #### Important notes
-Since you will not be extracting or mining yourself, your production will require purchasing a host of natural resources, such as Iron, Limestone, Carbon, and Hydrogen.
+Since you likely won't be extracting or mining yourself, your production will require purchasing a host of natural resources, such as Iron, Limestone, Carbon, and Hydrogen.

 #### Recommended starter buildings
 __Basic Materials Plant (BMP):__ Produces a host of materials and end products needed to bootstrap a colony.
 __Prefab Plant Mk1 (PP1):__ Produces basic prefabs necessary to construct buildings.

-#### Recommended starter planets
+#### Viable starter planets
 Montem (NEO Charter Exploration)
 Vallis (NEO Charter Exploration)
 Gibson (Castillo-Ito Mercantile)